Taking College Classes and Summer Enrichment

-Please note, If you are taking a community college class to replace a grade on your transcript, you must also submit a Request for Credit from an Outside Educational Institution form to the main office.
+Please note, If you are taking a community college class to replace a grade on your transcript, you must also submit a Request for Credit from an Outside Educational Institution form.
 Courses taken for enrichment purposes are not transferred to the LHS transcript so no form is needed.